Dunedan/mbp-2016-linux/README.md

 ### iBridge

-The models with Touch Bar feature an additional USB device, called *iBridge* (*Bus 001 Device 002: ID 05ac:8600 Apple, Inc.*).
-It's probably the interface to the chip running iOS and providing access to the FaceTime HD camera (that's why `uvcvideo` detects it), the Touch Bar (that's why it's shown as an additonal input device in the Xorg log) and the Touch ID button.
+The models with Touch Bar feature an additional USB device, called `iBridge` (`Bus 001 Device 002: ID 05ac:8600 Apple, Inc.`).
+It's the interface to the embedded T1-chip running iOS and providing access to the FaceTime HD camera, the Touch Bar and Touch ID.

+A prerequisite for all devices connected to the iBridge to work is a firmware stored by macOS on the EFI system partition (ESP).
+For the time being the easiest way to keep this firmware available is to install Linux in addition to macOS and keeping the contents of the original ESP in place.

+If the iBridge couldn't be initialized (e.g. because the firmware is missing), instead of the usual USB device, the following USB device is
+present: `Apple Mobile Device [Recovery Mode]` (`Bus 001 Device 003: ID 05ac:1281 Apple, Inc.`)

 `usb-devices` shows that *iBridge* exposes four interfaces:
 ```